telerik/ajax-docs/getting-started/installation/web-config-settings-overview.md

 		</system.web>
 		````

 * `Page history`&mdash;In applications where you have a lot of popup windows, it is important to increase the amount of the pages that are persisted in the `Session`.
 The default value of the history size is `9`.

-		The following example demonstrates how to configure the amount of pages that are persisted in `Session`:
+The following example demonstrates how to configure the amount of pages that are persisted in `Session`.

 		````XML
 		<system.web>